discordeno/guide/src/bigbots/README.md

-# Step By Step Guide
+# Step by Step Guide

 THIS IS A WORK IN PROGRESS GUIDE USING THE NEW v13 OF DISCORDENO.